Max-Schmeling/excel-essential-tools/README.md

 # Compatibility

-The add-in only works for local installations of Microsoft Excel, i.e., this add-in does not work with a browser-version of Microsoft Office.
+The addin only works for local installations of Microsoft Excel, i.e., this add-in does not work with a browser-version of Microsoft Office.

 # Installation